Massachusetts public schools lead the nation in student performance, but not all students are achieving at their highest potential.

 With this in mind, Kaleidoscope has focused on preparing school leaders and classroom teachers, together, with the resources to support the development of their school's unique instructional vision through the lens of deeper learning.

-Through a robust coaching model, ongoing convenings, the development of exemplar curriculum and innovative test items, and an online learning platform, educators in the Kaleidoscope pilot are immersed in the latest research, sharing with and learning from each other, and refining their practices for the most impact at the school level.
+Through Kaleidoscope's robust coaching model, ongoing convenings, the development of exemplar curriculum, and an online learning platform — as well as the Innovative Assessment's cutting-edge test design and approach — educators in the pilot programs are immersed in the latest research, sharing with and learning from each other, and refining their practices for the most impact at the school level.

 Too often, innovation takes place on the fringes.
 Good ideas are funded and tested, but they don't gain the traction to create change at scale.
 Sometimes, the state education agency is an unsurmountable obstacle to change.